 2017 US popularity rank: #41

 2016 US popularity rating: #50

 We picture President Abraham Lincoln with a stern face and a stovepipe hat – not a whole lot of swagger.
-And yet, Lincoln does feel cool.
+And yet, Lincoln feels cool.
 Some credit goes to short form Link, which takes this name to the video game empire of Zelda.
 Indie darlings They Might Be Giants released Lincoln way back in 1988.
-It’s named for both Lincoln, Nebraska and the duo’s hometown of Lincoln, Massachusetts.
+It’s named for both Lincoln, Nebraska and the duo’s Massachusetts hometown.
 We do love a place name.
 But maybe Lincoln’s cool factor goes back to Honest Abe and his leadership in tough times.

 Coolest Top 100 Boy Names: Mateo

 2016 US popularity rating: #59